I know, I know, I know. This is a really tough subject to talk about.

 “My kids and I practice what they should say (‘No, I don’t like that.
 STOP!’) and do (tell me or a trusted adult) if they are ever asked to show or are touched in their private areas.”
 Krissy from B-Inspired Mama

-When I asked this question of my many “From the Mouths of Moms” mama friends, you could almost hear crickets chirping.
-Maybe a testament to how uncomfortable and difficult yet important a subject it is?
+When I asked this question of my many blogging mama friends, you could almost hear crickets chirping.
+Maybe a testament to how uncomfortable and difficult – yet important – a subject it is?
 So I had to include a few extra of my own ideas.
-I sincerely hope these thoughts – along with the wonderful ones shared by my fellow moms – help to make this a more comfortable conversation for you and your kids which ultimately leads to less children being sexually abused.
+I sincerely hope these thoughts – along with the wonderful ones shared by my fellow moms – help to make this a more comfortable conversation for you and your kids which ultimately leads to fewer children being sexually abused.